Code-Institute-Submissions/milestone_2_rpoas/README.md

 ### User Feedback

 Friends, family and colleagues were enlisted to test the site on mobile phones, tablets, laptops and desktops.
-This highlighted a formatting issue that was not detectable using the Google Developers device toolbar.
-Gallery image dimensions were distorted on mobile screens.
-The max height of the container was changed to "min-content", which corrected the issue.

-Feedback received was that some of the font was too small on mobile devices so this was corrected by slightly increasing the font size.

-Users tested the site using different bandwidths to ensure that the there were no significant loading time lags, particularly with the gallery and events page.
+They also tested the site using different bandwidths to ensure that the there were no significant loading time lags, particularly with the gallery and events page.

+The following changes were made in response to user feedback:
-Image height/width was set to an appropriate size and file sizes were compressed in order to minimise loading time.
+* Images could take longer to load with smaller bandwidth, therefore, image height/width was set to an appropriate size and file sizes were compressed in order to minimise loading time.
+* Gallery image dimensions were distorted on mobile screens (this was not detected by Google Developers).
+The max height of the image container was changed to "min-content", which corrected the issue.
+* Some font was too small on mobile devices, which could be an issue for the older demographic likely to use the site.
+Font sizes were adjusted accordingly.
+* On smaller screens, it was not always clear that the gallery search had been completed.
+A message stating how many photos were in the search result was added to make it clearer that the search had completed.

 ### Problem Solving